Perpetual kicks off FY25 with positive inflows

 Positive market movements contributed $12.7 billion, offset by negative currency movements of $5.8 billion.

-The quarterly net inflows mark a positive shift from the significant outflows of $8.9 billion seen in the June quarter, $5.2 billion in the March quarter and $4.3 billion in the December quarter.
+The quarterly net inflows mark a positive shift from the significant outflows of $8.9 billion seen in the June quarter, $5.2 billion in the March quarter, and $4.3 billion in the December quarter.
 The last time it saw net inflows was at the end of September 2023 at $100 million.

 This was also Perpetual's first quarterly business update since appointing its new CEO, former Australian Retirement Trust chief Bernard Reilly, in August this year.
-He took over from Rob Adams, who held the role since September 2018 and announced he would be retiring in May.
+He took over from Rob Adams, who had held the role since September 2018 and announced he would be retiring in May.

 “The first quarter of FY25 was a positive quarter for all three of Perpetual’s businesses,” remarked Reilly.